srenner/rom-repo/README.md

 FEATURE HIGHLIGHT
 ---
 Automatic Checksum Validation

-BENEFIT:
+BENEFIT

 Alerts user if they are using non-genuine, altered, or corrupted roms

-EXAMPLE:
+EXAMPLE

 The user adds a legally obtained rom to their rom library.
 If there was a subtle error in the cartridge ripping or file downloading process, the checksum mismatch will alert the user to a potential problem.

 FEATURE HIGHLIGHT
 ---
 Automatic Filename Validation

-BENEFIT:
+BENEFIT

 Helps the user stay organized by suggesting filename updates based on community standards

-EXAMPLE:
+EXAMPLE

 The user adds a legally obtained Super Mario World rom named smw.sfc.
 Using checksum validation, the system will suggest a rename to Super Mario World (USA).sfc to match established community standards.

 FEATURE HIGHLIGHT
 ---
 Rom Unpacker

 BENEFIT

-Unzips a collection of zipped roms in a single command EXAMPLE
+Unzips a collection of zipped roms in a single command

+EXAMPLE

 Most SNES rom libraries are stored as a collection of zip files.
 This approach optimizes for storage space, but some devices such as the Analogue Pocket require unzipped roms.
 Use the rom unpacker to download an unzipped collection to transfer to your device.

 Features coming soon:
-• Game manual uploader/viewer
+- Game manual uploader/viewer
-• Cheat code manager
+- Cheat code manager
-• Game save manager
+- Game save manager
-• Library statistics
+- Library statistics

 ---
 ### Analytics Disclaimer